 Billy Bragg, night two, at The Wedgewood Rooms, Southsea REVIEW: 'An honest retelling of old stories and songs'

-Billy Bragg’s second performance as part of his short residency The Wedge was always going to be a change in gear from his usual setlist.
+Billy Bragg’s second performance as part of his short residency at The Wedge was always going to be a change in gear from his usual setlist.

 This middle night of the three was to focus on his first three albums.